“As soon as we pay attention to our breath, as we breathe in, these three things—body, breath, and mind—come together.”

 (Disclaimer: I’m by no means an expert on this practice or topic, so please consume the contents of this post keeping that in mind.)

-I have primarily attended Vipassanā meditation courses taught by S.N.
+I have done Vipassanā meditation courses taught by S.N.
 Goenka in the tradition of Sayagyi U Ba Khin at his centers in Igatpuri (Maharashtra), Jaipur (Rajasthan) and Alur (Karnataka).
 More information about the centers (including international ones) and course dates can be found here.

 There’s a well-thought-out schedule that is to be followed by all participants of the course (including waking up at 4 AM, following the meditation schedule and rules, and the set meal routines), all of which have a certain logic behind them (and also appear harder to follow than they really are).
 More about the Code of Discipline during the course here.